iszczesniak/gd/README.md

 # The GD software

-Implementation of the generic Dijkstra algorithm, which was proposed
-in:
+This software is a simulator that evaluates the generic Dijkstra algorithm and the competing algorithms.
+This simulator produced the results published in:

-Ireneusz Szcześniak, Andrzej Jajszczyk, Bożena Woźna-Szcześniak, "Generic Dijkstra for Optical Networks", Journal of Optical Communications and Networking, vol. 11, issue 11, pp. 568-577, November 2019
+Ireneusz Szcześniak, Andrzej Jajszczyk, Bożena Woźna-Szcześniak, "Generic Dijkstra for optical networks", Journal of Optical Communications and Networking, vol. 11, issue 11, pp. 568-577, November 2019

 <https://doi.org/10.1364/JOCN.11.000568>

-This repository has far more than just the algoritm implementation.
-It's the whole simulator with the competing algorithms implemented.

 ## Download